 Shares of Class B common stock do not share in the earnings or losses attributable to the Company and are therefore not participating securities.
-As such, separate presentation of basic and diluted net income (loss) per share of Class B common stock under the two-class method has not been presented.
+As such, separate presentation of basic and diluted net income per share of Class B common stock under the two-class method has not been presented.
 Shares of Class B common stock are, however, considered potentially dilutive shares of Class A common stock because shares of Class B common stock, together with the related EWC Ventures Units, are exchangeable into shares of Class A common stock on a one-for-one basis.

-There were 26,433,636 12,364,046 and 23,943,795 shares of Class B common stock outstanding as of March 26, 2022 July 1, 2023 and June 25, 2022, respectively, which were determined to be antidilutive and have therefore been excluded from the computation of diluted net income per share of Class A common stock for the 13 and 26 weeks ended March 26, 2022 July 1, 2023 and June 25, 2022, respectively.
-In addition, 480,818 475,308 options and 270,055 RSUs were excluded from the computation of diluted net loss income per share of Class A common stock for the 13 and 26 weeks ended April 1, 2023 July 1, 2023 as they were determined to be antidilutive.
+There were 12,364,046 and 23,943,795 12,306,072 shares of Class B common stock outstanding as of July 1, 2023 and June 25, 2022, respectively, September 30, 2023 which were determined to be antidilutive and have therefore been excluded from the computation of diluted net income per share of Class A common stock for the 13 and 2639 weeks ended July 1, 2023 September 30, 2023.
+There were 22,486,587 shares of class B common stock outstanding as of September 24, 2022, which were determined to be antidilutive and June 25, 2022, respectively. have therefore been excluded from the computation of diluted net income per share of Class A common stock for the 39 weeks ended September 24, 2022.
+In addition, 475,308 484,091 options were excluded from the computation of diluted net income per share of Class A common stock for the 13 and 2639 weeks ended July 1, 2023 September 30, 2023 as they were determined to be antidilutive.
+There were 247,631 options and 9,261 RSUs excluded from the computation of diluted net income per share of Class A common stock for the 13 weeks ended September 24, 2022 as they were determined to be antidilutive.